-- A. Before soliciting for offers under this Section, an agency chief procurement officer shall determine in writing that an invitation for bid is not practicable or advantageous to the state before soliciting for offers under this Section.
-Competitive sealed bidding may not be practicable or advantageous if it is necessary to: - 1.
-Use a contract other than a fixed-price type; - 2.
-Negotiate with offerors concerning the technical and price aspects of their offers and any other aspects of their offer or the solicitation; - 3.
-Permit offerors to revise their offers; or - 4.
-Compare the different price, quality, and contractual factors of the offers submitted. - B. The state procurement administrator may make a class determination that it is either not practicable or not advantageous to the state to procure specified types of materials or services by invitation for bid.
-The state procurement administrator may modify or revoke a class determination at any time. - C. An agency chief procurement officer shall issue a request for proposal at least 14 days before the offer due date and time, unless the agency chief procurement officer determines a shorter time is necessary for a particular procurement.
-If a shorter time is necessary, the agency chief procurement officer shall document the specific reasons in the procurement file. - D. The agency chief procurement officer shall: - 1.
+- A. An agency chief procurement officer shall issue a request for proposal at least 14 days before the offer due date and time, unless the agency chief procurement officer determines a shorter time is necessary for a particular procurement.
+If a shorter time is necessary, the agency chief procurement officer shall document the specific reasons in the procurement file. - B. The agency chief procurement officer shall: - 1.
 Advertise in accordance with A.R.S. § 41-2534(C); and - 2.
-At a minimum, provide written notice to prospective suppliers that have registered with the state procurement office for the specific material, service, or construction solicited. - E. The agency chief procurement officer shall include the following in the solicitation: - 1.
-Instructions to offerors, including: - Instructions and information to offerors concerning the offer submission requirements, offer due date and time, the location where offers will be received, and the offer acceptance period; - b.
+At a minimum, provide written notice to prospective suppliers that have registered with the state procurement office for the specific material, service, or construction solicited. - C. The agency chief procurement officer shall include the following in the solicitation: - 1.
+Instructions to offerors, including: - a.
+Instructions and information to offerors concerning the offer submission requirements, offer due date and time, the location where offers will be received, and the offer acceptance period; - b.
 The deadline date for requesting a substitution or exception to the solicitation; - c.
 The manner by which the offeror is required to acknowledge amendments; - d.
 The minimum information required in the offer; - e.
 The specific requirements for designating trade secrets and other proprietary information as confidential; - f.
-Any specific responsibility or susceptibility criteria;
+Any specific responsibility or susceptibility criteria; - g.

-- g.
 Whether the offeror is required to submit samples, descriptive literature, and technical data with the offer; - h.
-Evaluation factors and the relative order of importance; - i.
-A statement of where documents incorporated by reference are available for inspection and copying; - j.
-A statement that the agency may cancel the solicitation or reject an offer in whole or in part; - Certification by the offeror that submission of the offer did not include collusion or other anticompetitive practices; - I. Certification by the offeror of compliance with A.R.S. § 41-3532 when offering electronics or information technology products, services, or maintenance; - m.
+Evaluation factors and the relative order of importance; - A statement of where documents incorporated by reference are available for inspection and copying; - j.
+A statement that the agency may cancel the solicitation or reject an offer in whole or in part; - k.
+Certification by the offeror that submission of the offer did not include collusion or other anticompetitive practices; - I. Certification by the offeror of compliance with A.R.S. § 41-3532 when offering electronics or information technology products, services, or maintenance; - m.
 That the offeror is required to declare whether the offeror has been debarred, suspended, or otherwise lawfully prohibited from participating in any public procurement activity, including, but not limited to, being disapproved as a subcontractor of any public procurement unit or other governmental body; - n.
 Any offer security required; - The means required for submission of offer.
 The solicitation shall specifically indicate whether hand delivery, U.S. mail, electronic mail, facsimile, or other means are acceptable methods of submission; - p.
 Any cost or pricing data required; - q.
-The type of contract to be used; - r.
-A statement that negotiations may be conducted with offerors reasonably susceptible of being selected for award and that fall within the competitive range; and - s.
+The type of contract to be used;

+- r.
+A statement that negotiations may be conducted with offerors reasonably susceptible of being selected for award; and - s.
 Any other offer requirements specific to the solicitation. - 2.
 Specifications, including: - a.
 Any purchase description, specifications, delivery or performance schedule, and inspection and acceptance requirements; - b.
-If a brand name or equal specification is used, instructions that the use of a brand name is for the purpose of describing the standard of quality, performance, and characteristics desired and is not intended to limit or restrict competition.
+If a brand name or equivalent specification is used, instructions that the use of a brand name is for the purpose of describing the standard of quality, performance, and characteristics desired and is not intended to limit or restrict competition.
 The solicitation shall state that products substantially equivalent to those brands designated shall qualify for consideration; and - c.
 Any other specification requirements specific to the solicitation. - 3.
 Terms and Conditions, including: - a.
 Whether the contract is to include an extension option; and - b.
 Any other contract terms and conditions.